anudeep-17/Leetcode_Practice/README.md

 I use <b>Java</b> as primary language to solve the problems.

-A daily update will be given on solved problems, please feel free to checkout soltuions and comeup with a better solution if possible.
+A daily update will be given on solved problems, please feel free to checkout soltuions and comeup with suggestions.

+<i>Thank you 😊</i>

 ---